BerkeleyLab/upcxx/docs/build-devel.md

 `bld/compiler.mak`.
 Current configuration variables in that file provide documentation of their purpose, as well as some good examples of how they can be set conditionally.

+User-facing lists of supported compiler families and versions need to be updated in both `INSTALL.md` (Under "Supported Platforms") and within `utils/system-checks.sh` (the `RECOMMEND` variable).